 Repeat formula

-The repeat formula allows you to create multiple instances of an element based on a set of data.
-This powerful feature enables dynamic lists, grids and other repeating structures that automatically adapt to your data.
+Using the repeat formula, you can create multiple instances of an element based on a set of data.
+This enables you to build dynamic lists, grids and other repeating UI structures without needing to copy and paste elements or components.

 The repeat formula:

-- Creates a new instance of an element for each item in a data array
+- Creates a new element for each item in a data array

 - Makes the current item available as

-within the repeated element - Automatically updates when the data changes
+Itemwithin the repeated element - Automatically updates when data changes

 - Can be applied to any element or component